andycandrea/this_or_that.rb/README.md

 be similar in name, functionality or usage but have some differences that may or may not be readily apparent.

-The provided resources largely differences in usage and semantics and might not include differences in performance or version compatibility.
+The provided resources largely describe differences in usage and semantics and might not include differences in performance or version compatibility.
+For more information, including different ways in which items in this list may differ, see [the slides from the talk at RailsConf 2024](https://docs.google.com/presentation/d/1-IATp3rDmctTlXqDDdCLssMc_dl8j4MdIF5TV063EU0/edit?usp=sharing) (video will be added once available).

-When reading the resources, consider any accepted answers and discussion and note that some information might be more or less relevant for different versions of Ruby or Rails.
+When reading the resources, consider any accepted answers and discussion and note that some information might be more or less relevant for different versions of Ruby and/or Rails.

 This is a work in progress and is not expected to be exhaustive.
+I do hope, however, it will continue to get closer over time.
 If you have any suggestions, additions, clarifications or corrections, please feel free to open an issue or a pull request.

-NOTE: aliases, such as `update` and `update_attributes` from ActiveRecord, are not included in this list.
+**NOTE**: aliases, such as `update` and `update_attributes` from ActiveRecord, are (largely) not included in this list.
+There may, however, be differences in which versions of Ruby or Rails introduced a method and its aliases.

-For more information, see [the slides from the talk at RailsConf 2024](https://docs.google.com/presentation/d/1-IATp3rDmctTlXqDDdCLssMc_dl8j4MdIF5TV063EU0/edit?usp=sharing) (video will be added once available).
+To see a searchable table of contents, click the list button on GitHub visible

-To see a searchable table of contents, click the list button on GitHub visible here:
+here:

 ![image](https://github.com/andycandrea/this_or_that.rb/assets/5621517/4f165a3c-d63a-4657-aace-7328ee045dcc)